agarrharr/2048-mini/readme.md

 Upcoming features

-- Make the new tile appear after the other tiles are finished moving and animated it in
 - End the game if the board gets filled up
 - Say "You won!" if 2048 is reached